cassio-rossi/Libraries/Sources/LoggerLibrary/LoggerLibrary.docc/GettingStarted.md

 # Getting Started with LoggerLibrary

-Learn how to integrate and use LoggerLibrary for structured logging in your Swift projects.
+Integrate structured logging into your Swift projects.

 ## Overview

-LoggerLibrary provides a flexible logging system with multiple log levels and filtering capabilities.
-It integrates seamlessly with Xcode's console and macOS Console.app for easy debugging and monitoring.
+LoggerLibrary provides flexible logging with multiple severity levels and file filtering.

 ## Installation